pereirasean/Cyber-Dive-Coding-Project/README.md

  ## preview of changing password
    ![Password change](password.PNG)

-<li> To login with a newly registered user using Django admin, you need to set is_staff to log in with those details. </li>
+<li> To login with a newly registered user using Django admin, you need to set is_superuser to log in with those details. </li>
     <ul>
         <li>Use this endpoint and click on the recently registered user you want to allow to login using the Django
 Administration: http://127.0.0.1:8000/admin/profiles_api/userprofile/ </li>